notreux/UpsideEngine/README.md

 This update also includes a new physics implementation, which gives much more realism, it also implements a new native “circle” shape.

 ### WARNING
-This version wont work in roblox player until [EditableImages](https://create.roblox.com/docs/es-es/reference/engine/classes/EditableImage) get released
+This version won't work if you don't have [EditableImages](https://create.roblox.com/docs/es-es/reference/engine/classes/EditableImage) enabled in your game

 ## Breaking Changes
 - Removed the movement keyword "idle" for default controllers